As an Amazon Associate I earn from qualifying purchases.

 While these chewy, sweet, and cinnamon-sugary cookies are made with a sugar cookie base, it’s the rolling in cinnamon sugar that really starts to transform them into what we know and love as snickerdoodle cookies.

-An absolute requirement for snickerdoodles is a lightly crisp exterior, a chewy interior, and a cinnamon sugar coating.
+An absolute requirement for soft snickerdoodles is a lightly crisp exterior, a chewy interior, and a cinnamon sugar coating.
 And these definitely check all of the boxes!

 So while the classic snickerdoodle will always be made with cream of tartar, we can make this alternative version that will still fulfill all of our cinnamon sugar cravings.